Our Senior Staff and Board Members

 He has over 25 years corporate experience at senior management level in the UK and Europe and for the last fifteen years has been advising and helping SME’s in developing, growing and improving their businesses, through his own consultancy companies abio limited and Barwel Consulting Services Limited.

 He has worked with Aston University, Goldman Sachs 10k Small Business programme and he is a Growth Accelerator Coach.
 He is also a firm believer in continuous improvement, be it on a personal or business level.

-Abdi has more than 20 years of valuable experience in project development, management, teaching, training and community development.
+Abdi has been the Company Secretary for both ACH and Himilo since 2015.
+He has more than 20 years of valuable experience in leadership and management, governance, project development, teaching and training, and community development.

-Projects involved have addressed refugee integration and employment, media and community voice, and health inequalities.
-Former member of the interim commission for race equality for Bristol, current Director at The Bristol Cable and a trustee at Wellspring Healthy Living Centre.
+Projects he has involved have addressed refugee integration and employment, media and community voice, training and education, and health inequalities.
+He is a former member of the interim commission for race equality for Bristol.
+Currently, he is also a director at The Bristol Cable and Black South West Network, and a trustee at Wellspring Settlement (a merger of Wellspring Healthy Living Centre and Barton Hill Settlement).

 Shariat is a business consultant with extensive experience across private, public and the third sector.
 His first 10 years’ experience was focused on IT integration in multinational companies, followed by another long spell in publicly funded business support at Birmingham Chambers of Commerce.

 Over the last 5 years, Shariat has led the establishment of social value policies, procedures and practices at Birmingham City Council, including the Birmingham Business Charter for Social Responsibility.
 This is a best practice example of implementing Social Value in a Local Authority.
 He has also contributed to the development of the West Midlands Combined Authority policy.